Technigo/project-chatbot/notes.md

 user - choses alternative ✅

 my choice -> regular ✅

 bot - Nice choice, you choose regular semla. ✅

-bot - message + subtypechoises in buttons or rullgardin (vanlig, vanilj, choklad)
+bot - message + subtypechoises in buttons or rullgardin (vanlig, vanilj, choklad)✅

-user - chooses subalternative
+user - chooses subalternative✅

 bot - message + subalternative + price

 bot - for a discount of 15% would you like to participate in a short semla quiz?

 TODO:
 Question to make checkboxes.

 Select skulle kunna vara olika alternativ till topping: Nötter, topping, strössel

 Explanation about project